-Mahmoudi (2017) [20] used ANN modeling allowing a good localization and estimation of the damage as well as the prediction of the dynamic response of composite structures totally or locally, damaged while reducing the cost of calculation.
+Mahmoudi (2017) [18] used ANN modeling allowing a good localization and estimation of the damage as well as the prediction of the dynamic response of composite structures totally or locally, damaged while reducing the cost of calculation.

-Burgaz et al. (2014) [7] employed ANN method with a feedforward back propagation algorithm for the prediction of thermal stability, crystallinity and thermochemical properties of polyethylene (oxide)/clay nanocomposites.
+Burgaz et al. (2014) [5] employed ANN method with a feedforward back propagation algorithm for the prediction of thermal stability, crystallinity and thermochemical properties of polyethylene (oxide)/clay nanocomposites.
 The ANN results confirm that nanocomposites thermal stability increases with the decrease of enthalpy of melting and relative crystallinity.

-Doblies et al. (2019) [9] used ANN and Fourier-transform infrared spectroscopy (FTIR)- to predict the mechanical properties, as well as the thermal exposure time and temperature of epoxy resin and composite.
-It is a novel approach to combine Fourier-transform infrared spectroscopy (FTIR), data processing, and machine-learning (ML) to estimate the material state.
+Doblies et al. (2019) [7] used ANN and Fourier-Transform Infrared Spectroscopy (FTIR)- to predict the mechanical properties, as well as the thermal exposure time and temperature of epoxy resin and composite.
+It is a novel approach to combine FTIR, data processing, and machine-learning (ML) to estimate the material state.
 The ANN has been trained and has shown the feasibility of predicting the coupled degradation parameters, time and temperature, individually, using only the FTIR spectra.

-An ANN was performed by Barbosa et al. (2019) [5] to model the temperature-frequency dependence of dynamic mechanical of thermoplastic polymers of advanced composites.
+An ANN was performed by Barbosa et al. (2019) [3] to model the temperature-frequency dependence of dynamic mechanical of thermoplastic polymers of advanced composites.
 They studied a new Elium® acrylic matrix developed by Arkema to evaluate the accelerated test methodology based on time-temperature superposition principle of Carbon Fiber/Elium® 150 composites.
 The learning rule employed by the ANN was Levenberg-Marguardt algorithm, with the gradient descent transfer function into the network.
 The temperature and frequency dependence were chosen as input parameters and the output parameters provides information about the material properties of the carbon fiber.

-Very recently, Adesina et al (2020) [2] examine the potential of ANN for the prediction of mechanical properties, namely density and hardness of graphene nanoplatelet (GNP)/polylactic acid (PLA) nanocomposite developed under various operating conditions of spark plasma sintering (SPS) technique.
-They employed back-propagation architecture and LevenbergâMarquardt algorithm to predict the mechanical performance in terms of density and hardness property of GNP/PLA nanocomposites.
+Very recently, Adesina et al (2020) [1] examine the potential of ANN for the prediction of mechanical properties, namely density and hardness of graphene nanoplatelet (GNP)/polylactic acid (PLA) nanocomposite developed under various operating conditions of spark plasma sintering (SPS) technique.
+They employed back-propagation architecture and Levenberg-Marquardt algorithm to predict the mechanical performance in terms of density and hardness property of GNP/PLA nanocomposites.

-ANN is inspired by the way the brain processes information.
-It is defined as a computational model whose design is very schematically similar to the basic operating concept of biological neurons ANN developments have gone through three periods of activity.
-The first period in the 1940s was due to the work of McCulloch and Pitts (1943) [22].
-The second occurred in the 1960s with Rosenblatt's perception theorem of perceptual convergence (1962) [32] and the work of Minsky and Papert (1969) [26] showing the limits of a simple perceptron.
+ANN developments have gone through three periods of activity.
+The first period in the 1940s was due to the work of McCulloch and Pitts (1943) [20].
+The second occurred in the 1960s with Rosenblatt's perception theorem of perceptual convergence (1962) [30] and the work of Minsky and Papert (1969) [24] showing the limits of a simple perceptron.
 Theirs findings have showered the enthusiasm of most researchers, particularly those in the IT community.
 After a period of silence that lasted almost 20 years, in the early 1980s, the ANNs regained the interest of researchers.
 This resurgence made it possible to develop the back-propagation learning algorithm for multilayer perceptrons.

 The use of a neural network normally requires a large database in order to obtain the best credible model.
 But the set of experimental data in the field of materials, in particular polymers, is generally limited.
-In this study, we use an initial small experimental dataset, however ANNs can exhibit problem behaviour in performance with over-fitting and the impossibility of generalization of the neural network.
+In this study, we use an initial small experimental dataset, however ANN can exhibit problem behaviour in performance with over-fitting and the impossibility of generalization of the neural network.
 One method for improving network generalization and avoiding over-fitting is to use a technique called regularization.
 To solve these problems, regularization techniques have been applied.
 In view of our tiny dataset collected from the polymer B, it has been attempted to provide a strain predicting model based on the Bayesian regularization in combination with Levenberg-Marquardt algorithm and a penalized cost function in combination with BFGS algorithm.